natedanielson/Vanderbilt_Cybersecurity/README.md

 ![](Docker%20ps.PNG)

-Target Machines & Beats
+## Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-TODO: List the IP addresses of the machines you are monitoring
+ - Web-1 10.0.0.5
+ - Web-2 10.0.0.6

 We have installed the following Beats on these machines:

-Filebeat
+ - Filebeat
-Metricbeat
+ - Metricbeat

 These Beats allow us to collect the following information from each machine:

-Filebeat is a system that is used to track the logs data and render it into readable charts and graphs.
+ - Filebeat is a system that is used to track the logs data and render it into readable charts and graphs.
-Metricbeat records metrics from th operating system that is installed on the unit.
+ - Metricbeat records metrics from th operating system that is installed on the unit.
-Both of these programs are lightweight virtual machines.
+ - Both of these programs are lightweight virtual machines.

-Using the Playbook
+## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+ - SSH into the control node and follow the steps below:

-Copy the _____ file to _____.
+1. Copy the _____ file to _____.
-Update the _____ file to include...
+2. Update the _____ file to include...
-Run the playbook, and navigate to ____ to check that the installation worked as expected.
+3. Run the playbook, and navigate to ____ to check that the installation worked as expected.

 TODO: Answer the following questions to fill in the blanks: